danbulant/dotfiles/README.md

 My dotfiles and nix setup incl. scripts for hyprland and some other goodies.

-Please do edit configuration of at least hyprland - default configuration is very specific to my setup (involves monitor scaling)
+Please do edit configuration of at least hyprland and file systems - default configuration is very specific to my setup (involves monitor scaling).

 Quickshell config based on (end-4's config)[https://github.com/end-4/dots-hyprland], you'll have a better time configuring them (gui settings for non-nix users).

 ## Screenshots

 ![](./screenshots/kitty.png)

+## Servers

+This also includes configuration for some of my (home) servers.
+Those are managed by colmena, but can also be instantiated locally using flakes.

 ## Used software